 Jumping Out of My Skin:

-I had no health issues when diagnosed with cancer, which is why it was a very sudden thing that happened to me.
+I had no health issues when diagnosed with cancer, which is why a sudden thing happened to me.
 Ever since I was a kid, I used to sleep on my stomach.
-As far as I remember, the only time when I did not sleep on my stomach was during pregnancy.
+As far as I remember, the only time I did not sleep on my stomach was during pregnancy.
 But one evening, I felt remarkably bloated.
 Initially, I thought it must be general gas and tried to ease it.
-But when the Pain refused to subside, I decided to straight head for sonography.
+But when the pain refused to subside, I straightened for sonography.

-The doctor doing my sonography identified a black patch behind my ovary and recommended me to go to my GP immediately.
+The doctor doing my sonography identified a black patch behind my ovary and recommended I go to my GP immediately.
 My GP, who is more like a family member to us, told me to meet a specialist.
-Within a week of my diagnosis, my operation was done, and I proceeded for the Chemotherapy sessions.
+Within a week of my diagnosis, my operation was done, and I proceeded to the Chemotherapy sessions.

 For my chemo cycles, I went to the same doctor who had treated my mother when she was diagnosed with Ovarian Cancer in 2000.
-Sharing the treatment history with the doctor was reassuring because I knew that I am in safe custody, and I had full faith in winning the battle against cancer.
+Sharing the treatment history with the doctor was reassuring because I knew I was in safe custody and had complete faith in winning the battle against cancer.
 Trust and belief play a vital role in the entire treatment process.

 The City of Dreams:

-Though I am originally a South Indian, I had moved to Mumbai, the City of Dreams, when I was four months old.
+Though I am originally a South Indian, I moved to Mumbai, the City of Dreams, when I was four months old.
 My mother has a similar case of cancer, and she is a proud cancer survivor who looked after me when I needed her the most.
-My mother’s diagnosis took place when she was unable to urinate, even when she had the urge to.
+My mother’s diagnosis occurred when she could not urinate, even when she had the urge to.
 Prolonged discomfort took us to a doctor, and when my mother started bleeding during the checkup, we knew something was amiss.
 She underwent 9 Chemotherapy sessions before the doctors declared her cancer-free.

-In both my mother and my cases, Chemotherapy was more of a preventive measure than a cure.
-We were blessed to diagnose cancer at a very initial stage.
-So, we were assured that we did not delay in starting the treatment.
-Early healing is critical because the body is in a sensitive position, and every day matters.
-This is the main reason why we did not waste time in my operation either.
+Chemotherapy was more of a preventive measure than a cure in both my mother’s and my cases.
+We were blessed to diagnose cancer at a very early stage.
+So, we were assured that we did not delay starting the treatment.
+Early healing is critical because the body is sensitive and everyday matters.
+This is why we did not waste time in my operation either.

-The biggest side effect that I faced was Depression.
+The most significant side effect that I faced was Depression.
 I took time to accept myself, what I was going through, and the multiple possibilities.
-My mother prepared coriander stock soup to ease my constipation, and it worked wonders for me.
-Due to the removal of my fallopian tubes, I experienced major muscle cramps during the chemo sessions.
-I had tonic water every seven or ten days, and it helped me a lot.
-It is common to lose appetite because the body faces so much Stress and loses cell-strength.
-My mother prepared the heartiest meals for me and got me everything that I liked.
-What was diagnosed in July, ended in December 2017.
+My mother prepared coriander stock soup to ease my constipation, which worked wonders for me.
+Due to removing my fallopian tubes, I experienced significant muscle cramps during the chemo sessions.
+I had tonic water every seven or ten days, which immensely helped me.
+It is common to lose appetite because the body faces so much Stress and loses cell strength.
+My mother prepared the heartiest meals for me and got me everything I liked.
+What was diagnosed in July ended in December 2017.

-If I have to talk about a challenge that I faced in my personal life during my struggle with cancer was the loss of a job.
-Though it seems a professional affair, it had a direct impact on my morale.
-Though the doctor had waved the green flag and allowed me to continue with work, my school’s management felt that it would be best to keep me away.
+If I have to talk about a challenge I faced in my personal life during my struggle with cancer, it was losing a job.
+Though it seemed a professional affair, it directly impacted my morale.
+Though the doctor had waved the green flag and allowed me to continue working, my school’s management felt it would be best to keep me away.
 It was a time when I needed to distract myself from my problems and earn for myself, but I felt helpless in front of their decision.

 Today, I work at a better school where my services and I are genuinely valued.
 The bright side here, I feel, is that I had never taken a holiday from work, so I got that eventually.
-Here, I would like to mention the names of Poonam Pawar, Usha Ramchandran, Sucheta, Jaina, and Neeraj, who motivated me each day.
-Poonam, who was working in Tree House pre-primary school, invited me to be with the kids in an attempt to help me with my Depression.
+Here, I would like to mention the names of Poonam Pawar, Usha Ramachandran, Sucheta, Jaina, and Neeraj, who motivated me each day.
+Poonam, working in Tree House pre-primary school, invited me to be with the kids to help me with my Depression.

 As Solid as a Rock:

 Your belief is your biggest weapon that can help you to fight against cancer.
-If you believe in God, he will undoubtedly guide you through a tough time.
-By now, you must have understood that my mother has been my biggest support throughout this journey.
-It was a complete roller-coaster ride for her because she had experienced a similar situation and had to relive through it.
+If you believe in God, he will guide you through a tough time.
+By now, you must have understood that my mother has been my most significant support throughout this journey.
+It was a complete roller-coaster ride for her because she had experienced a similar situation and had to relive it.